articles

 No support from Sonos due to "Unsupported setup".
 Sonos support will not provide any assistance on this as the only supported setup is a TV connected to the Beam via HDMI ARC/eARC, with the audio source being from a TV app itself.

-This major issue has been fixed by adding rears.
+This issue has been fixed by adding rear speakers to the Sonos setup.
 I tested with 2x Sonos One SL and 2x ERA 100s.
 Note that you can't mix different models for surrounds.

 Soundbar volume resets after every restart